zorbathut/dec/doc/documentation/nonserialized.md

 ```

 It's somewhat common to have cached or otherwise derived data within decs.
 Use the System.NonSerialized attribute to signal that certain fields should not be defined from within XML; doing so will cause an error and prevent the assignment.

+The Recorder game serialization system doesn't use reflection to figure out what fields to record, it records only the exact fields you tell it to.
+NonSerialized doesn't apply to this; it's useful only for the initial Dec load.